 4. You may also call the Washington Business Week at 253.237.3545 or e-mail email@example.com for questions or concerns about the cost.

 Full cost of residential tuition is $1,620 and non-residential tuition is $1,150, but thanks to our generous sponsors, every student is granted a scholarship to reduce tuition.
 We also offer merit-based and need-based tuition assistance to reduce the cost even further for students who qualify.
-Register by March 31st, 2019 and get the early bird price of $825 for residential programs and $375 for non-residential programs!
-Prices will increase after March 31st, 2019.
+Register by March 31st, 2019 and get the early bird price of $825 for residential programs (after March the price rises to $895) and $375 for non-residential programs (after March the price rises to $425)!
+Prices will continue to increase 2 weeks until the program.
+Please keep in mind that we often have a wait list as the programs get closer.

 If your program is a residential program, Check in will start around 10:00am the Sunday of your program and will continue until around 12:00pm.
 Checkout will be Friday following the awards ceremony and reception, concluding around 7:00pm.